 The influence of SFO experiential knowledge was broadly described in the utilisation of assumptions regarding the unfolding incident based on personal or working experiences.
 Individual situational awareness (SA) of audio cues, visual cues, intelligence feeds interacted with previous expectations to generate assumptions regarding incident legitimacy, suspect intention, and appropriate tactical action.
-In particular, intelligence feeds e.g. initial report, background checks on the address, and suspect previous offences and/or mental health history informed assumptions of suspect intention and capability, which indicated expected tactical roles, responsibilities and actions.
+In particular, intelligence feeds (e.g., initial report, background checks on the address, and suspect previous offences and/or mental health history) informed assumptions of suspect intention and capability, which indicated expected tactical roles, responsibilities and actions.
 These assumptions were predominantly influential during the five recalled incidents that involved suspects who were deemed to be emotionally or mentally distressed and/or intoxicated.
 The overall underlying concern when dealing with an emotionally or mentally distressed suspect was the potential negation of achieving compliance as a result of an assumed unpredictability and lack of rationality or reasoning.
 This is supported by previous reports that acknowledge that the unpredictability of these suspects typically negate the assumption of rational compliance (Police Complaints Authority, 2003; Squires & Kennison, 2010).
 Therefore, additional tactical consideration, caution and urgency was emphasised in these cases as a reflection of the increased risk associated with suspect unpredictability

 Prototypes & Analogues

-Supporting previous studies that suggest experiences merge in memory with increasing expertise, nine expert SFOs were found to use analogues non-specifically, as a prototype rather than specific stand out cases (Fackler et al., 2009; Klein & Calderwood, 1988; O’Hare, Wiggins, Williams & Wong, 1998).
+Supporting previous studies that suggest experiences merge in memory with increasing expertise, nine expert SFOs were found to use analogues non-specifically, as a prototype rather than specific stand out cases (Fackler et al., 2009; O’Hare, Wiggins, Williams & Wong, 1998).
 These prototypes built assumptions regarding the suspect's mentality, capability and intent.
 In six cases, the suspect was known to the SFO.
 This experience helped build strong assumptions and expectations regarding their potential behaviour.

 In contrast, six novice AFOs recalled utilising specific analogues in their tactical decision making.
 For instance, analogues of training events in which a mistake was made were used as a reminder to be vigilant to potential error.
 Analogue recall was described as a visual process; AFOs would picture themselves at an analogous scene of training, run through what happened in these scenarios and marry up similarities in order to guide predictions and preparation.
 One AFO recalled using specific past experiences as a “portfolio of jobs” which are matched to the current context in order to identify appropriate tactical options (AFO9).